 - Any vote SUmmit makes pertaining to the committee’s position on an issue or the election of a Chair will only pass if the following conditions are met:

-- Quoracy must be met (at least two-thirds of the total SUmmit committee members need to cast a vote)
+- Quoracy must be met (at least 50%+1 of the total SUmmit committee members need to cast a vote).

-- A simple majority of the votes cast are in favour (majority is 51% and above)
+- A 'super majority' of the votes cast are in favour (super majority means at least 66%+1).